 In some parts of the world especially the developed west, cars are just a means of transportation where as in sub Saharan African region owning a car puts an individual in a class.

 Cars are seen as luxury products exclusive to the rich in most African countries.

 Although the automobile industries are based in the developed world, consumers in that region tend to demand less cars due to ride sharing apps, smart and quick transport systems etc.

-The idea of cars as a service instead of something bought, owned and aspired to seemed like a foregone conclusion to the west
+The idea of cars as a service instead of something bought, owned and aspired to have seems like a foregone conclusion to the west.

 For many consumers in Africa, secondhand is their first thought when it comes to securing a car.

 Today, 8 in 10 youngsters shop secondhand cars instead of brand new ones, according to research by thredUP.

 It’s a movement that’s been gaining momentum since the recession in 2008.